puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 #### Manually Adding Parameters

 You may need to manually add certain parameters for a class.
-This can be necessary if you are running multiple [environments][environment] and some of them contain newer versions of certain classes, which include parameters that can't be found in the `production` versions.
+This can be necessary if you are running multiple [environments][environment] and some of them contain newer versions of certain classes that include parameters that can't be found in the `production` versions.

 To manually add a parameter, use the text fields under the "Other parameters" header.